 Useful medical words

-We have explained some of the medical words that you may hear when you are finding out about pancreatic cancer and how it is treated.
-You may also find the diagram of the pancreas and surrounding organs helpful.
+We explain some of the medical words that you may hear when you are finding out about pancreatic cancer and how it is treated.

 Once your food has been broken down, the nutrients are absorbed into the blood so that they can be used by the body.
 Read more about diet and digestion.